lsst-sqre/gafaelfawr/docs/arch/overview.rst

 .. _Chronograf: https://docs.influxdata.com/chronograf/v1.8/administration/managing-security/

-Gafaelfawr can also deploy a Kubernetes ``CronJob`` resource to maintain service tokens in Kubernetes secrets for the use of other applications deployed in the same cluster.
+Gafaelfawr also deploys a Kubernetes operator to maintain service tokens in Kubernetes secrets for the use of other applications deployed in the same cluster.